 Advisors and students are expected to meet each semester and submit a written annual review to the Director of PhD Program by September 30th.
 The review is required for the purpose of assessing student progress and stipulating goals for the upcoming year.
-The Annual Review form can be found on http://nursing.wayne.edu, Current Students, Student Resources.
+The Annual Review form can be found on https://nursing.wayne.edu/current/resources.php.